esper-io/dev-docs/docs/home/console.md

       - Android 6.0 and above
       - Factory reset of device required

 You can also use IMEI / Serial Numbers with the AfW provisioning method on some devices.
 This is useful when shipping a device directly to a customer so they can provision it themselves, or for devices without a camera.
 It also prevents users from repurposing the device by exploiting the ability to conduct a factory reset.
 Using this provisioning method requires a passcode, which is the same as the password used by the Esper Settings app set up in the Compliance Policy.
 To learn about how to provision devices using the IMEI or serial number method, please review [IMEI/Serial Number Based Provisioning](./console.md#imei-serial-number-based-provisioning).
-See the [Upload IMEI CSV](./console.md#actions-on-template-tiles) for more information on how to load IMEIs and Serial Numbers into a Provisioning Template.
+View the [Upload IMEI CSV](./console.md#actions-on-template-tiles) for more information on how to load IMEIs and Serial Numbers into a Provisioning Template.

 Go [here](./console.md#) for detailed instructions to provision a device using AfW.